On the first Friday of each month, the Bureau of Labor Statistics publishes its¬†Non-Farm Payrolls report.

 The current unemployment rate is down more than four percentage¬†points from its peak last decade.

-Should the January¬†Non-Farm Payrolls data read¬†stronger-than-expected, then, the Fed may feel compelled to raise the Fed Funds Rate at its next meeting, which is scheduled for mid-March.
+Should the next¬†Non-Farm Payrolls data read¬†stronger-than-expected, then, the Fed may feel compelled to raise the Fed Funds Rate at its next meeting, which is scheduled for late-April 2016.

-Looking ahead to the jobs report, analysts expect to see that 180,000¬†net new jobs were created in January, with estimates ranging from one-hundred-seventy¬†thousand to two-hundred-fifteen thousand.
+Looking ahead to the jobs report, analysts expect to see that 210,000¬†net new jobs created during the month prior, with estimates ranging from one hundred seventy-five thousand to two hundred forty-one thousand.

-A stronger-than-expected read will lead mortgage rates lower.
+A stronger-than-expected read will likely lead mortgage rates higher.

 Consider locking your mortgage rate before the Friday¬†morning release is made.¬†Once the jobs report hits, it may be too late to get locked.